gurucoyote/c14/doc/RestrainedLoveReadme.txt

 RELEASE NOTES :
 ---------------
+2.08.01.21 (@versionnum = 2080121) by Henri Beauchamp:
+- Fixed a crash bug that occurred when someone with a display name of less than 4 characters was chatting while @shownames=n was in force (thanks Kathrine Jasma for the bug report).
+- Fixed a breakage in @getinvworn that was introduced in v2.08.01.20 (thanks Ibrew Meads for the bug report and fix).

 2.08.01.20 (@versionnum = 2080120) by Henri Beauchamp (equivalent to Marine's v2.08.01.00):
 - Inclusion of Marine Kelley's change:
 	- added : @getblacklist[:partial_name]=2222 to retrieve a comma separated list of blacklisted commands.